Grievous Angel: Recording and composition

 The sessions for Grievous Angel took place at Wally Heider Studio 4 in Hollywood with Parsons producing.
-In a 2013 Uncut cover story about Parsons's solo work, acoustic guitarist Herb Pederson recalls to David Cavanagh that when the singer showed up he was a mess: "He came in late.
+In a 2013 Uncut cover story about Parsons' solo work, acoustic guitarist Herb Pedersen recalls to David Cavanagh that when the singer showed up he was a mess: "He came in late.
 Emmy brought him to the studio.
 She was kind of minding him.
 We'd already tracked four or five tunes, and he was not in any kind of shape to record with us.
 He was generally out of it for the most part."

-Parsons, who was battling heroin and alcohol addiction, would rally, however, with bassist Emory Gordy recalling in David N. Meyers 2007 Parsons biography Twenty Thousand Roads, "Gram played us each of the songs that he had ready...We took it from there.
+Parsons, who was battling heroin addiction and alcoholism, would rally, however, with bassist Emory Gordy recalling in David N. Meyers' 2007 Parsons biography Twenty Thousand Roads, "Gram played us each of the songs that he had ready...We took it from there.
 It was loose as far as formal arranging was concerned – we played what we thought was right for the song, and it all seemed to fall together...He was in good shape, Gram.
 There was a lot of energy going on in the studio for the whole of that album.
 Gram was bouncing all over the place and Emmy was bouncing around him.
 They were great, happy sessions."

 In the 2004 documentary Fallen Angel, however, manager Phil Kaufman claims Parsons was still drinking like he had been during the recording of GP, "but not as bad.
 He was hiding what he was doing.
 In other words, before he was more blatant in his drinking and his drugs."